mktcode/simplor-website/docs/CONSUMER.md

 ### Price per Response

+SimplOr uses ETH for payments.
+You don't need to convert to any other token.
+Just make sure your contract has enough ETH to pay for requests.

 In SimplOr you pay for responses the moment your contract receives them.
 Prices or fees are always bound to the gas cost of the underlying transaction. **That also means that the efficiency of your callback functions affects the price of each response.**

 The main factor for pricing though are the adapters.
 An adapter can define a price factor of up to 10 (stored on the blockchain and adjustable through governance) that will be multiplied with the gas cost of the response transaction.